 ALWAYS go for the offer!

 Make them want you!
-Because you can always say, “No”
+The truth is you can always say, “No.”

 I even would try to get them back in for a second interview and the managers would say, “This is a sales position.
 He/she didn’t sell me.”